BHBNETWORK/directory-js/server/INITIALIZE.md

-# Directoryjs - Server - Initialize
+# Directory-js - Server - Initialize

 to npm intialize this folder (the `package.json` is missing and you want to create it)